The beginning of vSports – eSports and Traditional Sports Combined

 In my mind’s eye I can see it.
-I walk towards a cacophony of deafening cheers.
+The line between eSports and traditional sports has blurred as I walk towards a cacophony of deafening cheers.
 I’m merely a spectator lost in the crowd and the arena I am entering is packed.
 It is a new age spectacle reminiscent of the coliseums of the past, where gladiators competed not just for victory, but for their lives.
 Today the stakes aren’t quite as high, but the excitement is through the roof nonetheless.
 I am attending the world’s first vSports tournament.
 As I make my way to my seat I look up and see giant screens presenting the athletes of the tournament.
 I spot my favorite vSports athlete “El Presidente” on the screen.
 There is a juxtaposition of two images.
 On the left is his beefed up level 60 avater, “El Presidente,” with all of his stats: agility, strength, explosiveness, skill…the works.
 On the right side I see the real person controlling this avatar in the game, PJ.
 Man this guy is a beast!
 His appearance is less ornate in real life but I still wouldn’t mess with him.
 Even his haptic suit can barely contain his sewer pipe sized biceps.

 I turn my gaze from the screen down to the floor where there are twelve perfectly spaced black boxes with translucent glass, each rimmed with light and glowing in anticipation of the match.
 Each box is reserved for the athletes who have fought their way to this championship round, where they will enter, put on their sport adapted VR headsets, and give the next 35 minutes everything they’ve got.